What is Nutritional Therapy?

 Through regular consultations and adjustments to the nutritional program, the aim is to work in a series of stages to nourish and support the body's innate healing processes with the aim of achieving an optimum state of health for the individual.

-Functional Testing with Charlotte Heald and Kate Swaine is also available.
+Functional Testing with Kate Swaine and Nigel Fawthrop is also available.
 These tests are invaluable and effective tools for investigating nutritional and other underlying imbalances within the body that may be contributing to your health concerns.
 Rather than look for the presence or absence of disease, as most NHS investigative tests do, these tests examine how well your body and/or specific organs and systems are functioning, in addition to measuring nutrient levels, and how they may be effecting your health.